Introducing polygenic scores in four national cohort studies

 • Overview of future research avenues using polygenic scores and other cohort data.

-Whether you are an experienced user of genetic data or not familiar at all, this webinar will be a unique opportunity to discover the potential of using polygenic scores in your research.
+Whether you are an experienced user of genetic data or not familiar at all, this training video will be a unique opportunity to discover the potential of using polygenic scores in your research.
 It will be of particular interest to social scientists including economists, education researchers, psychologists, demographers, and epidemiologists.

 • Discover the range of polygenic scores – physical, health-related and psychological that are available across four different cohort studies and find out how they were generated.